wasimahmadpk/RegimeIdentification/README.md

 ## Dependencies
-The file `requirements.txt` contains all libraries for this project (Use python=3.8.15).
+The file `requirements.txt` contains all libraries for this project.
-To install them, simply create a new [conda](https://docs.conda.io/en/latest/) environment and type
+To install them, simply create a new [conda](https://docs.conda.io/en/latest/) environment and type the following command (Note: Use python=3.8.15)
 ```
 pip install -r requirements.txt
 ```